jdelia/genesis-communities-cpt/readme.txt

 = How do I know if the plugin is working? =

-Look in your Dashboard under Comments for a house icon with the name of your custom post type (Defaults to Communities).
+Look in your Dashboard for a house icon with the name of your custom post type (Defaults to Communities).

 = Is this plugin translation ready? =